Florida woman who fatally shot neighbor appears in court, sheriff releases details of racist threats

 Authorities had delayed her arrest for several days while looking into a possible “ stand your ground ” claim.
 Detectives have since said that Lorincz’s actions are not justifiable under Florida law.

-The sheriff has said that since January 2021, deputies responded to at least a half-dozen complaints between Owens and Lorincz.
+The sheriff has said that since January 2021, deputies responded to at least a half-dozen complaints between Owens and Lorincz in Ocala.

-Owens’ mother, Pamela Dias, has said she will now raise her four young grandchildren.
-The funeral for Owens is set for Monday in Ocala.

 Associated Press writer Freida Frisaro contributed from Fort Lauderdale.